-Other methods include, for example, determining the specific activity of an active fraction, or assessing the amount of polypeptides within a fraction by SDS/PAGE 20 tion depending on their isoelectic points (pI) and the pH of analysis.
+Other methods include, for example, determining the specific activity of an active fraction, or assessing the amount of polypeptides within a fraction by SDS/PAGE 20 analysis.
 A method for assessing the purity of a fraction is to calculate the specific activity of the fraction, to compare it to the specific activity of the initial extract, and to thus calculate the degree of purity, herein assessed by a "-fold purification number."
 The actual units used to represent the 25 amount of activity will, of course, be dependent upon the particular assay technique chosen to follow the purification and whether or not the expressed protein or peptide exhibits a detectable activity.
-As discussed above, a way to describe protein isolation in the field of whey protein production is 30 with respect to the weight of whey protein in a sample as a percentage of the total weight of all solids in the sample.
+As discussed above, a way to describe protein isolation in the field of whey protein production is 30 with respect to the weight of all solids in the sample.